★ BEST INVESTING TOOLS COMPARISON ★

 What asset classes do OTC Markets and Stock Analysis cover?

-Both cover Stocks.
-OTC Markets also includes Bonds.
-Stock Analysis adds coverage for ETFs, Mutual Funds, Closed-End Funds, Funds, and Other.
+Both cover stocks.
+OTC Markets also handles bonds.
+Stock Analysis adds ETFs, mutual funds, and closed-end funds on top.

 Does OTC Markets or Stock Analysis have real-time data?

-Stock Analysis offers real-time data feeds, which is essential for active traders.
-OTC Markets uses delayed or end-of-day data, which works fine for longer-term investors who don't need up-to-the-second quotes.
+Stock Analysis offers real-time data, which matters if you trade actively.
+OTC Markets runs on delayed or end-of-day data — perfectly fine for longer-term investors who don't live and die by the tick.

 Can I export data from OTC Markets and Stock Analysis?

-Stock Analysis supports data exports to CSV, and Excel.
-OTC Markets has more limited export options.
+Stock Analysis exports to CSV and Excel.
+OTC Markets is stingier about getting data out.

 Can OTC Markets or Stock Analysis connect to my broker?